xdslproject/xdsl-template/README.md

 ## Developer features for free!

+- Developer tools including auto-formatting, linting, and type-checking as both pre-commit hooks and GitHub Actions.
+- Unit testing using Pytest and coverage
 - Documentation website, optionally deployed to GitHub pages
-- Developer tools including auto-formatting, linting, type-checking, ...
-- Unit testing